Skip to main content

 Improved Security

 We are working on improving the security of Arkitekt.
 While currently Arkitekt is secure by design, most security features are not enforced.
-The next version of Arkitekt will have more security features and we hope to enforce them by default.
+The next version of Arkitekt will have more security features that are enforced by default.